In Analytics, Segmentation equals success – Justin CutroniTweet

-Users are just an anonymous cookies that the analytics tool sets when the first time a person visited a website.
+Users are just anonymous cookies that the analytics tools set when a person visits a website for the first time.
 Then this cookie or identifier persists until it expires or gets deleted.

 This identifier is sent to the analytics tool with every hit of data.
-Then the analytics tool group these hits into sessions and finally into Users using the identifier sent with the hits.
+Then the analytics tool group these hits into sessions and finally into Users using the identifier.

 Important Things to Remember –

-1. The Above Google analytics data model pic.
+1. The Above Google analytics data model picture.

-2. Second thing to remember is that A user can have multiple sessions and each sessions can have multiple hits.
-This is what the above pic is telling.
+2. Second thing to remember is that a user can have multiple sessions and each session can have multiple hits.
+This is what the above picture is telling.

-Now, let's see how things started to get messed up once we start creating segments.
+Now, let’s see how things get messed up if we don’t understand it properly.